EnterpriseDB/barman/new_docs/user_guide/quickstart.rst

 If you see a failed check related to WAL archive, don't worry.
-It just means that Barman has not received any WAL files yet, probably because no WAL segment has been switched on your Postgres server since then.
+It just means that Barman has not received any WAL files yet, probably because no WAL segment has been switched on your Postgres server since the server was first created.
 You can force a WAL switch from ``barmanhost`` with this command:

 .. code-block:: bash